Kira Roessler

-Kira Roessler (born June 12, 1961) is an American musician and two-time Emmy Award-winning dialogue editor.
-She is best known as the bassist for the influential hardcore punk band Black Flag from 1983 to 1985.
-Since the mid-1980s, she has been a member of the rock duo Dos with her ex-husband Mike Watt.
+Kira Roessler (born June 12, 1961) is an American musician who was the bass guitarist for the influential hardcore punk band Black Flag from 1983 to 1985.
+Since the mid-1980s, she has been a member of the rock duo Dos with her now ex-husband Mike Watt.

+Roessler also works as a dialogue editor.
+She was on the sound editing team for Mad Max: Fury Road, which won a 2015 Oscar.
+She was also on the teams that won Emmy Awards for the John Adams episode "Don't Tread on Me" and on the series Game of Thrones.

 Early life

 Born in New Haven, Connecticut, Roessler lived there until age eight when her family moved to the Caribbean until she was eleven and thereafter in California, mostly in Los Angeles.
-Her brother is Paul Roessler, a keyboardist known for involvement in several Los Angeles area bands including The Screamers.
+Her brother is Paul Roessler, a keyboardist known for involvement in several Los Angeles–area bands including the Screamers.